stummjr/doc.scrapinghub.com/api.rst

 Available APIs
 ==============

-This is a summary of the available APIs for reference.
+:ref:`Here <api>` is a summary of the available APIs for reference.
 It is advised to read their respective documentation chapter to understand how they work and how they should be used (best practices, etc.).

 * :ref:`jobs-api`
 * :ref:`items-api`